Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

-Julie Levison, MD, MPhil, MPH, FACP, is an Instructor in Medicine at Harvard Medical School, and is board certified in internal medicine and infectious disease.
+Julie Levison, MD, MPhil, MPH, FACP, is an Assistant Professor of Medicine at Harvard Medical School, and is board certified in internal medicine and infectious disease.
 Her clinical interests are in general infectious diseases, HIV medicine, and immigrant health with a focus on a team-based, patient-centered approach to delivering infectious disease specialty care in the community setting.

 Her research focuses on understanding and addressing disparities in HIV outcomes in minority populations with specific attention to immigrant populations.
 She is principle investigator of a K23 career development award from the National Institute of Mental Health to develop and evaluate a community health worker intervention to improve engagement in HIV care in Latino immigrants in the greater Boston area.
 She has developed novel tools to leverage the electronic medical record for HIV outcomes research with immigrant populations.
 Working in partnership with community-based organizations and health care providers, Dr. Levison focuses on developing effective interventions to improve HIV care and treatment in Latino immigrants.